Yoga and Somatics Practice for Shoulders and Upper Back

 yoga for shoulders jennifer raye

-Many people suffer from chronic upper back and shoulder tension – I frequently see it in my private acupuncture practice!
+Many people suffer from chronic upper back and shoulder tension – I frequently see it in my private acupuncture practice.
 This tension has many causes, including excess computer work and stress.
-For example, when we’re stressed or anxious, our shoulders tend to rise and tense up.
-Simply spending some time consciously releasing tension can be quite helpful and lead to less pain and greater freedom.
+For example, our shoulders tend to rise and tense when stressed or anxious.
+Simply spending time consciously releasing tension can be helpful and lead to less pain and greater freedom.

 Yoga, particularly when combined with slow somatic movement, can effectively address tight shoulders and a tense upper back.
 The combination of stretching, strengthening, and mindful movement can help release muscle tension, improve flexibility and mobility, and increase body awareness.
-Plus, slow somatic movement in yoga also encourages the activation of the parasympathetic nervous system, which is responsible for the body’s relaxation response.
+Slow somatic movement in yoga also encourages activating the parasympathetic nervous system, which is responsible for the body’s relaxation response.

 In addition to traditional yoga poses, incorporating slow somatic movement into a yoga practice can be particularly beneficial for tension and pain.
 Somatic movement, similar to what we practice in this class, involves gentle, mindful movements that release muscular tension and retrain the nervous system, allowing for greater relaxation and mobility.
 Slowly and intentionally moving through a sequence of somatic movements, you can develop a greater sense of body awareness and identify and release areas of tension.
 This approach helps to reeducate the muscles, promoting healthier movement patterns and reducing chronic tightness.